EcstasyAwesome/ArduinoUTF8Encoder/README.md

 # ArduinoUTF8Encoder
-The program with simple GUI to write russian letters on LCD displays.
+The program with a simple GUI to write russian letters on LCD displays.

 Inspired by [this](http://kkblog.ru/cyrillic-display-arduino/) article.
 The program is simple to use.